Learn about the benefits of using Windows password policy

 - Include numbers and special symbols.

 Although it is not complicated for some people, this task can be heavy, especially if you have to generate many.
-Remember that passwords should not be reused because sometimes in an attack they end up leaking and affecting the rest of the accounts.
+Remember that it is not advisable to reuse passwords because sometimes in an attack they end up leaking and affecting the rest of the accounts.
 In the case of having to generate many passwords, we could use Password Manager Lite for Windows.
 In this case, in addition to generating the passwords, as it is also a password manager, it will allow us to save them there.
 Also another good practice is not to write them down on a piece of paper or write them in a plain text file.
 Then once we have a unique and robust password, if possible, it would be convenient to activate 2FA authentication.

 On the other hand, on our Windows computers, users also have their passwords.
 Especially in the case of laptops that go out a lot outside the home or office, they should have secure keys.
 In Windows, thanks to the password policy, as we will see below, we will be able to fulfill this objective.